lrestagno/zcom/README.md

 ```
 Port can be setted using `PORT` environment var.

+Static files can be served from `/statics/` directory.

 This search `./**/stories.js` files in the current directory. `**/dist/**` are excluded.

 #### Build